Culture Shock in Saudi Arabia

 Saudi Arabia is characterised by a deeply conservative Islamic culture that governs virtually all facets of life.
 Sharia, a version of religious law that ordains the way Muslims should live their life and the path they should follow, is a force to be reckoned with and, beyond all else, respected.
 Its adaptations and interpretations extend to affect politics, economics, family life, business, sexuality and even hygiene.
 In Saudi Arabia, religious courts govern all aspects of jurisprudence and the Mutaween (religious police) are the keepers of social compliance.

-While non-Muslims are allowed to practise their religion in the privacy of their own homes, proselytising is strictly forbidden and those caught trying to spread any other religion will be harshly dealt with.
+While non-Muslims are allowed to practise their religion in the privacy of their own homes, proselytising is strictly forbidden.
+Those caught trying to spread any other religion will be harshly dealt with.
 Expats should avoid openly speaking about religion and should not wear any overtly religious symbols or jewellery.

 Life in Saudi Arabia revolves around Muslim prayer, which occurs five times a day.
 During this time, most activities come to a standstill and businesses close.
-Carrying out simple daily tasks and scheduling meetings and appointments can therefore be a frustrating endeavour but, nevertheless, it’s something expats soon adjust to.
+Carrying out simple daily tasks and scheduling meetings and appointments can therefore be frustrating, nevertheless, it’s something expats soon adjust to.

 Women in Saudi Arabia